wtolson/gnsq/README.rst

 ------------

 Feedback, issues, and contributions are always gratefully welcomed.
-See the `contributing guidelines`_ for details on how to help.
+See the `contributing guide`_ for details on how to help and setup a development environment.

 .. _gevent: http://gevent.org/